List of Ridiculousness episodes (seasons 1–20): Season 1 (2011)

 Ending Segment: "The Ultimate Search" - At the end of each episode, Rob would search for a random video on Bing.

 Season 2 (2012)

 Note: This season has a new stage setting along with a new laptop stage.

 Ending Segment: "High Speed Recap" - At the end of each episode, a 30-second montage of all the videos in the episode is played.

 Season 3 (2013)

-Note: Starting with this season, the guest walk on stage before greeting Rob and sitting on the couch with Steelo and Chanel.
+Note: Starting with this season, the guest walks on stage before greeting Rob and sitting on the couch with Sterling and Chanel.

 Ending Segment: "Chanel's Best Guess" - At the end of each episode, Rob would display two words on the screen (in the Eddie Barbanell episode, three), and have Chanel guess what type of video would play.

 Season 4 (2014)

 Ending Segment: "B.Y.O.C."
 (Bring Your Own Clip) - At the end of each episode in Season 4, Rob would allow the guest to bring a clip of their choice.
 If there was no guest, then either Rob, Sterling, or Chanel would provide the clip (in the Jackson Nicoll episode, Rob brought the clip instead of Jackson).